Car-edible Witness

 How many strips does Nicole rumble, Scott?

+Not very many.
 Once in a while.

 Do you fear for your life, Scott?

-it wouldn't scald her.
+it wouldn't scald her yeah

-As a Californian who's adapted to North Dakota-style lackadaisical driving,
+as a californian who's adapted to north dakota style lackadaisical driving,

-Do you buy the argument that this is a relatively safe way to move from place to place while snacking on soups or meals?
+do you buy the argument that this is a relatively safe way to move from place to place while snacking on soups or meals?
+You know, there's probably safer ways to snack.

 What is this about if it's not about the safety of you and others on the road, Scott?
+I mean, I guess

-I mean, I guess there is a safety argument, but I think that that's maybe more minor here.
+there is a safety argument, but I think that that's maybe more minor here.

 I think the bigger thing is, you know, some foods are just more acceptable as road trip foods, like a burrito or something that's like wrapped up.